oskardotglobal/4get/docs/configure.md

 Done!
 The scraper you chose should now be using the rotating proxies.
 When asking for the next page of results, it will use the same proxy to avoid detection!

 ### Important!
 If you ever test out a `socks5` proxy locally on your machine and find out it works but doesn't on your server, try supplying the `socks5_hostname` protocol instead.
+Hopefully this tip can save you 3 hours of your life!